sheriax/drawink/json-server/README.md

 export GOOGLE_APPLICATION_CREDENTIALS="/path/to/service-account-key.json"
 ```

-Or create a `.env` file in the json-backend directory:
+Or create a `.env` file in the json-server directory:

 ```bash
 GOOGLE_APPLICATION_CREDENTIALS=/path/to/service-account-key.json